-GOD'S TRUTH

-Psalm 119:1-16
+OBEY GOD'S WORD Psalm 119:1-16

 Have you noticed that most people are looking for "what works" and when they find something that does work, they will stick with those things that were successful in the past?
 They may not know why it works, but many times it doesn't matter, the bottom line is that it works.
-"What works" get passed on from one generation to the next - or at least, it used to be passed on.
+"What works" gets passed on from one generation to the next - or at least, it used to be passed on.
 I'm not sure how much of that is happening in today's culture.

-I heard a story that relates to the holiday season that involved cooking a ham for the holidays.
+In speaking about "what works," I heard a story that relates to the holiday season that involved cooking a ham for the holidays.
 The wife was preparing the ham and she was struggling to cut an inch off the shank end of the ham.
 She asked her husband to help and in the process of helping, he asked "Why are you cutting this off?"
 The reply was, "That's the way my mom did it."
-It just happened that her mom was coming to dinner and after dinner she was asked why was it necessary to cut off the shank end of the ham.
+It just happened that her mom was coming to dinner and after dinner she was asked why it necessary to cut off the shank end of the ham.
 The answer was, "That the way my mom did it."
-So, they called up grandma and posed the question to her.
+So they called up grandma and posed the question to her.
 She had the answer: "Because the pan I had was too small."
+Sometimes we need to go beyond simply knowing what works to understanding why it works.